Find out how to build your business’ online reputation by encouraging customers to leave more reviews.

 Where Should You Ask Your Customers to Leave Reviews?

-- Google Business Profile – With Google being the go-to search engine for most folks, having your customers’ reviews front and centre can make a huge difference for your business.
+- Google Business Profile – With Google being the go-to search engine for most, having your customers’ reviews front and centre can make a huge difference for your business.
 Plus, this platform is crucial for local SEO, and having a ton of reviews can significantly impact your search ranking.

 - Facebook – With its massive user base, it’s essential to have a strong presence on this platform.
-Mainly because more people today turn to Facebook to research businesses, and having a page filled with customer reviews can significantly boost your brand’s image.
+Mainly because more people today turn to Facebook to research businesses, and having a page filled with customer reviews can enhance your brand’s image.

-- Yelp – This is another big player when it comes to customer reviews.
+- Yelp – This is a longstanding website when it comes to customer reviews.
 People trust Yelp for its credibility, so having a solid presence there can really help your business.

-- Trustpilot – Another fantastic platform for collecting customer reviews.
-With millions of users and a reputation for transparency, Trustpilot is trusted by both businesses and consumers alike.
+- Trustpilot – With millions of users and a reputation for transparency, Trustpilot is trusted by both businesses and consumers alike.

 - Industry-specific Review Sites – Depending on your business, there might be a go-to platform where people search for reviews.
 For instance, if you’re in the hospitality business, TripAdvisor and Booking.com are go-to platforms.